Learn about how you can be a responsible boater.

 Boaters must carry their signed checklist with them.
-The operators of rented motorboats who do not have a checklist may be ticketed if stopped by a marine law enforcement officer.
+Operators of rented vessels who do not have a checklist may be ticketed by marine law enforcement.

-Washington State Parks will make pads of the checklist available free of charge to each requesting agency.
-It is recommended that rental agencies provide renters some type of water proof container to store the signed checklist.
+Washington State Parks will make the checklist available free of charge to each requesting organization.
+It is recommended that rental agencies provide a water proof container to store the signed checklist in.

-To get copies of the motor vessel rental safety checklist, contact the Boating Program at email@example.com.
-Allow two to four weeks for delivery of your order.
-To check on your order or for other assistance, call (360) 902-8555.
+To get copies of the motor vessel rental safety checklist, contact the Boating Program at email@example.com or call (360) 902-8555.
+Allow two to four weeks for delivery.

 Rental boat responsibility